 A kick-off after corona

-A team that collaborate well is crucial.
+A team that collaborates well is crucial.
 When you play the ball, you want your team to play in the same direction as you, don’t you?
-We’ve had a turbulent time and we’re still in the middle of a worldfull of corona.
+We’ve had a turbulent time and we’re still in the middle of a world full of corona.
 However, we do have a palette of digital skills.
 Useful skills, but how are we going to integrate them?
 We spend less time in direct contact with our colleagues due to home or hybrid working.
 Now that we can all go back to the office, we are re-starting the ‘game’.
 Kicking off again, tuning in again, getting used to it all again.
 It’s a match that’s going to take place physically as well as digitally.
 After all, we don’t want our colleagues to be sidelined.
-Now is the time for that successful kick-of.
+Now is the time for that successful kick-off.

 The start of something new

 It’s great to see how much energy we get from meeting up with one another in person.
 It’s very essential that we start working together again at the same place.
 Personally, I experienced a great loss when it was no longer possible.
-Fortunately, we are much more free now and at the start of something new.
+Fortunately, we are much freer now and at the start of something new.
 Our biggest challenge is to find the balance between the way we learned to work from home and creating together.